jpardogo/ListBuddies/README.md

 ######Attributes

-* speed: the auto scroll speed (integer).
+* `speed`: Sets the auto scroll speed (integer).
 0 - no autoScroll
-* gap: space between the lists, the default gap is 3dp (@dimen/default_margin_between_lists).
+* `gap`: Space between the lists, the default gap is 3dp (@dimen/default_margin_between_lists).
-* fillGap: defines the color of the gap, if it is not set the gap is transparent
+* `fillGap`: Defines the color of the gap, if it is not set the gap is transparent
-* listDivider: Defines the lists dividers.
+* `listDivider`: Defines the lists dividers.
-* listsDividerHeight: Divider´s height.
+* `listsDividerHeight`: Divider´s height.
-* autoScrollFaster: Indicate the ListView that will be faster on the parrallax effect during autoScroll. right/left.
+* `autoScrollFaster`: Indicate the ListView that will be faster on the parrallax effect during autoScroll. right/left.
-* scrollFaster: Indicate the ListView that will be faster on the parrallax effect during manual scroll. right/left.
+* `scrollFaster`: Indicate the ListView that will be faster on the parrallax effect during manual scroll. right/left.

 This `LinerLayout` contains two ListViews.
 So we need to set the adapters of the ListViews calling `listBuddies.setAdapters(adapter1,adapter2)`.